This article was updated on July 25, 2018.

 Why the First Week Really Matters

 There's simply no question that recruitment efforts are expensive.
-According to SHRM, enterprise organizations can expect to have a "cost-per hire of $4,285."
+According to SHRM, organizations can expect to have a cost-per hire of more than $4,000.
 Therefore, the strong correlation between quality of orientation and training and length of employee tenure indicates that investing in an employee's first week could save thousands in annual recruitment costs.

 The first week of employment is the critical assessment period for new employees.
 Although an employee may have a perception of your culture and brand prior to accepting a job offer, those concepts are solidified as they're onboarded.
 At most organizations, careful reputation management in the days following a sale or customer service interaction are automatic.
 By working closely with your employees in the first week, organizations can provide similar follow-up support to ensure positive associations are formed.